containers/podman/docs/source/markdown/podman-create.1.md

 journald
 ```
 The *passthrough* driver passes down the standard streams (stdin, stdout, stderr) to the
 container.
-It is not allowed with the remote Podman client and on a tty, since it is
+It is not allowed with the remote Podman client, including Mac and Windows (excluding WSL2) machines, and on a tty, since it is
 vulnerable to attacks via TIOCSTI.

 #### **--log-opt**=*name*=*value*